MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-01.md

 ## Demo Application Goals

 In this tutorial series we will build a **HoloLens 2** application that can detect objects from images and find its spatial location.
+To set a domain language, we call such entities from now **Tracked Object**.
-The user can create an object entity to either or both associate a set of images via computer vision and a spatial location.
+The user can create a **Tracked Object** to either or both associate a set of images via computer vision and a spatial location.
 All data must be persisted into the cloud.
 Furthermore some aspects of the application will be optionally be controlled by natural language assisted through a bot.

 ### Features
 * Basic CRUD for data and images